kragen/laserboot/cut-3/README.md

 3. It should be prettier, somehow.
 Maybe cutting inward at the corners in a curvy or spiraly kind of way or something.

-4. Smaller scale, for strength and for expressiveness.
-(This may bring the cutting cost out of balance, I’m not sure.)
+4. Smaller scale, for strength and for expressiveness (i.e. more separate pieces per meter of cut, permitting more combinations).
+   This may bring the cutting cost out of balance with material cost, I’m not sure.

 5. I should maybe paint it to cover up the burn marks and the tarry residue on the edges, which suggests adding an allowance for paint